Alien-Worlds/the-lore/README.md

 Mining Trillium had become the Lopatis lifeline, though it was an art fraught with peril.
 In the asteroid fields surrounding their new territories, Lopati mining crews spent months on isolated asteroids, carving out raw Trillium from the rocky surfaces.
 The veins ran deep, glowing with chaotic energy, like molten veins of magma.
 But Trillium was dangerous, and a single misstep could release a pulse that could mutate or kill those nearby.

 Kalan himself had crafted the Lopatis methods of Trillium extraction, inspired by the geothermal systems he once maintained on Lopat.
 Each mining suit was designed to contain energy emissions, allowing the miners to work close to the Trillium without suffering mutations.
-The miners lives depended on precision, discipline, and control—a wrong move could destabilize an entire vein, causing explosions or energy spikes.
+The miners lives depended on precision, discipline, and control-a wrong move could destabilize an entire vein, causing explosions or energy spikes.

 Eska had joined many mining expeditions, and she often supervised the younger crew members who were new to Trillium work.
 She remembered the time a young miner had gotten too close to an unstable vein, the energy bursting into an iridescent flare just as she pulled him back.
 The memory lingered, a reminder of her duty to protect her people.
 She had been willing to risk her life then, and she would do it again without hesitation.

 ## THE ARKHIVES SECRETS

-In each Ark-ship, an Arkhive was maintained—a sacred data core crafted from Lopats last remnants.
+In each Ark-ship, an Arkhive was maintained-a sacred data core crafted from Lopats last remnants.
 The Arkhives contained every piece of Lopati history, culture, and knowledge.
 Here, stored within carefully carved data stones and encoded files, were the stories of ancestors, scientific records, and survival techniques developed over centuries.
 The Arkhives were more than records; they were the very soul of the Lopati people.

 Eska and Kalan often found themselves returning to the Arkhive, sometimes for solace, sometimes for guidance.
 The chamber was dark, silent, yet filled with a sense of timelessness that bound them to Lopat.
 Every Lopati had come to see the Arkhives as their last link to their home, and every journey to Lopats ruins was a pilgrimage of honor.